Mafiree logo

 Query OK, 1 row affected (0.002 sec)

-MariaDB Community Edition: Features Without the Paywall
+MariaDB Community Edition : Features Without the Paywall

+One of the most discussed aspects of the MariaDB vs MySQL debate is licensing and feature availability.
 Why pay for what you can get for free?
 Unlike MySQL, which restricts essential capabilities to its Enterprise Edition, MariaDB Community Edition provides a comprehensive suite of features to all users.
 These include Transparent Data Encryption (TDE) for data at rest, a built-in Audit Plugin for compliance, and Thread Pooling for high-concurrency workloads.
 Let's explore how MariaDB delivers enterprise functionality without the enterprise price tag.

 1 ] Authentication with PAM Plugin